vlievin/booster-pytorch/README.md

 # Booster

-A lightweight library to ease the training and the debugging of deep neural networks with PyTorch.
+A lightweight library to ease the training and tracking of deep neural networks with PyTorch.
 Data structures and paradigms.

 ## Installation